OverkillGuy/python-template/README.md

 - Add optional file creation system (files with big IF vars, and if to be deleted, have a unique content in it like `DELETETHISFILE`, with post-hook deleting files matching that content)
+- Add a DESIGN.md to document big architectural decisions
+  - Create (Sphinx) docs for the template?